npolshakova/ascii-chat/README.md

 `ascii-chat` allows you to videochat from terminal.
 Tested on Ubuntu 18.04 with the default gnome-terminal.
-The code would probably require some minor tweaks to get working on Mac, but there's not fundamental reason the code is incompatible.
+The code would probably require some minor tweaks to get working on Mac, but there's no fundamental reason the code is incompatible.

 # Installation